Skip to content

 Subsystem of a Network

 A group composed of all the assets that make up a similar portion or segment of a network of assets.
-For example, all the roads of a government could be considered a network of infrastructure assets.
+For example, all roads of the state could be considered a network of infrastructure assets.
 Interstate highways, state highways and rural roads could each be considered a subsystem of that network.

 Suspense Fund

-A fund established to account separately for certain receipts pending the distribution or disposal thereof.
+A temporary holding place in accounting for unclassified transactions or funds until a decision can be made about their classification or allocation.
+A suspense fund is established to account separately for certain receipts pending the distribution or disposal thereof.

 Sweep Accounts